Using Terraform to host a Static Website on AWS S3

 iam.tf

-The following configuration allows public access to S3 bucket.
+The following configuration allows public access to the S3 bucket.
+This IAM policy explicitly defines who (principals) can perform what actions (s3:GetObject) on which resources.

 # iam.tf